mvaganov/ttrpg/spells.md

 * If minimal in size: 5 hitpoints.
 Additional hitpoints and hardness are up to GM discretion.
 * Can be made permanent as if it were Lesser Arudion, though a permanent device requires some form of power (e.g.: a light source nearby, heat, absorbing a spell level every few days, proximity to a sentient mind, or similar sources of loose energy)
 * Linked range augmentation from the Lesser Arudion, typically measured in feet, is measured in miles instead.
 In addition, more complex messages can be sent with additional lag:
-1 minute - a second of clearly audible sound
-10 minutes - a second of audible sound transmitted secretly 1 hour - a simple and clear image, as if drawn by hand 10 hours - a simple and clear image, as if drawn by hand, transmitted secretly
+1 minute - a second of clearly audible sound, detectable by any another Arudion 10 minutes - a second of audible sound transmitted secretly to a specific Arudion 1 hour - a simple and clear image, as if drawn by hand, detectable by any another Arudion 10 hours - a simple and clear image, as if drawn by hand, transmitted secretly to a specific Arudion
 * The Adurion can be triggered by a visible gesture (within line of sight) without fail (requires an additional gold coin)
 * The Arudion can be programmed to press itself with the force of a mage hand, allowing it to move (roll or slide) under its own power at 15 feet per round, as long as that motion would not cause the Arudion to levitate.
 A linked Arudion triggered from a distance can only apply 1 lb of force once per round, or roll the Arudion at 5ft per round. (requires a gem valued at 25gp or more). each round of movement subtracts one round from duration.
 * A linked Arudion can hear, very poorly, in real time, through another Arudion (add +10 circumstance penalty to hear through linked Arudions) requires a gem valued at 25gp or more.